What is an ISMS?

 A successful implementation includes the following steps:

-• Planning: Defining the scope and boundaries of the ISMS as well as resources and responsibilities.
+Planning: Defining the scope and boundaries of the ISMS as well as establishing resources and responsibilities.

-• Risk Assessment: Identifying and evaluating risks and prioritizing them according to threat level.
+Risk Assessment: Identifying and assessing risks and prioritizing them according to threat level.

-• Implementation: Introducing measures for risk reduction and starting the ongoing operation of the ISMS.
+Implementation: Introducing measures to mitigate risks and starting the ongoing operation of the ISMS.

-• Monitoring and Review: Conducting regular audits and assessing the efficiency of measures.
+Monitoring and Reviewing: Conducting regular audits and evaluating the effectiveness of the measures.

 Certification of an ISMS

-Certification by independent third parties can significantly strengthen trust in an ISMS.
-A well-known certificate is the ISO/IEC 27001, which sets international standards for Information Security Management Systems.
-Certification according to ISO/IEC 27001 ensures that the organization's ISMS meets the requirements of the standard.
+Certification by independent third parties can significantly enhance trust in an ISMS.
+A well-known certificate is ISO/IEC 27001, which sets international standards for Information Security Management Systems.
+Certification according to ISO/IEC 27001 ensures that the organization's ISMS meets the standard's requirements.

 Conclusion